 The Province of British Columbia is the governing body of the UEL, and the land is administered through the Ministry of Municipal Affairs and Housing.
-The Land Use, Building and Community Administration Bylaw enables the Minister to levy property taxes and enact bylaws, among other things.
+The University Endowment Land Act enables the Minister to levy property taxes and enact bylaws, among other things.
 The Minister appoints a Manager responsible for the day-to-day administration of the UEL, which operates similar to a municipality.
-Two key groups provide guidance to the UEL Manager: the Community Advisory Council, made up of elected representatives from the four local neighbourhoods (Areas A, B, C & D); and the Advisory Design Panel, made up of appointed professional members and elected community representatives.
+Two key groups provide advice to the UEL Manager: the Community Advisory Council, made up of elected representatives from the four local neighbourhoods (Areas A, B, C & D); and the Advisory Design Panel, made up of appointed professional members and elected community representatives.